- Getting vaccinated against COVID-19 is free of charge to all Estonian residents, even if they don’t have a national health insurance.

 - Vaccination against COVID-19 is organized based on implementation strategy and principles.
 More information available in Estonian HERE.

-The Estonian Health Insurance Fund ensures that in all the counties, hospitals and family physician centres, there are enough vaccinators and places to get vaccinated.
+The Estonian Health Insurance Board ensures that in all the counties, hospitals and family physician centres, there are enough vaccinators and places to get vaccinated.
 Also, it’s their responsibility to ensure that vaccinators have enough vaccines.
-Besides, the Estonian Health Insurance Fund has a huge role in information work: the locations of vaccination stations in vaktsineeri.ee website is updated by the Estonian Health Insurance Fund, they send text messages to different target groups to remind them to get vaccinated.
-With the help of a contracted partner, elderly people have been contacted via phone to encourage them to get vaccinated.
-The Estonian Health Insurance Fund has four local vaccination coordinators, who collaborate with schools, local governments and businesses.Open all
+Furthermore, the Estonian Health Insurance Board is responsible for providing information about vaccinations.
+The Estonian Health Insurance Board has four local vaccination coordinators, who collaborate with schools, local governments and businesses.Open all

 North Area (Harju and Järva county): Kerli Vilk Kerli.Vilk@hol.ee; GSM +372 5330 1747

 Eastern Area (Lääne-Viru, Ida-Viru, Jõgeva county): Sigrid Mihhailova firstname.lastname@example.org; GSM +372 504 5340